paesanilab/MB-Fit/PSI4_SETUP.md

 # Psi4 Setup Guide

 # General:
-This guide will show you how to setup your anaconda enviornment to run psi4 development branch.
+This guide will show you how to setup your anaconda enviornment to run the psi4 development branch.

 # Install anaconda